“Eat. Sleep. Repeat.” – Unknown

 Here is a list of some snooze foods to store in your kitchen for when you need to wind down at night:

 Lighter meals at night are more likely to give you a restful night’s sleep.
 High-fat meals and large servings prolong the work your digestive system needs to do, and all the gas production and rumblings may keep you awake!
 It is best to eat your evening meal early and have a small before-bed snack, if needed.

 If you’re ready to eat better snooze foods, but need help getting started, contact me to schedule your pantry makeover – the first step to a healthier you.
 Want to learn more about making healthy eating choices?
-See a full calendar of my workshops in your area!
+Book a free session with me today!